pstaender/ssshell/README.md

 ### Requirements

-sshell runs on SilverStripe v5.
+sshell runs on SilverStripe v6.

-For SilverStripe v4 you can use the `ss4`-branch or stick to version v0.0.4 via `composer require pstaender/ssshell 'v0.0.4'`.
+For SilverStripe v4 and v5 you can use the `ss4` / `ss5`-branches or stick to corresponding versions.

 ### Features